The Marijuana Control, Legalization and Revenue Act of 2016

 “Registered business” or “listed business” is a business that has successfully applied for inclusion on the list of entities registered as cannabis manufacturers, cannabis distributors, cannabis retailers, analytical cannabis laboratories, medical cannabis retailers, or as compassion providers, as set forth in Section 27230 “Types of Registered Business.”

 “Restricted area” means the portion of a business location which is clearly identified as such on the floor plan proposal that is submitted with the business’ registration application to the Cannabis Control Commission.
-The business may cultivate, distribute, possess or produce cannabis in the restricted area.
+The business may cultivate, distribute, possess, produce, or allow the consumption of cannabis in the restricted area.

 “Site” means the lot, parcel or portion of a lot or parcel that is used by a person or registered business under this Act used for conduct specifically authorized under this Act.